Post

 So on the one hand, we have a biological lingua franca for fats and long term energy storage: the triglyceride.
 Incredibly useful, very energy dense, very sticky.
 And then when we replace one of these fatty acid tails with a phosphate, we have an incredibly safe amphi-pathic molecule essential for every cell in the body: the phospholipid.
 What’s the problem here?

-Unfortunately, biochemical systems like the liver can be leaky, and some triglycerides can even be absorbed in low-amounts from food.
-Some triglycerides are bound to escape the packaging in the liver into the HDL/LDL lipoprotein particles.
-Triglyceride levels in the blood over time do remain low due to the solubility issue, but their presence is abherent and can cause all sorts of disorders.
+Unfortunately, biochemical systems like the liver can be leaky and release "free" triglycerides into the bloodstream.
+Additionally, triglycerides can enter the blood through the intestines in small amounts.
+Some triglycerides may escape the liver's role of packaging them into the HDL/LDL lipoprotein particles.
+Very small amounts of "free" triglycerides dissolve in the blood, but then quickly stick to the sides of blood vessels and contribute to plaque formation..
+Triglyceride levels in the blood over time tend to remain low due to the solubility issue (oil and water do not mix), but their presence is abherent and can cause all sorts of disorders.
 Elevated triglycerides (in combination with LDL) increase the risk of several high-morbidity disorders including:

 • Atherosclerotic cardiovascular disease